Life Experiences Curriculum

 We bring humility to the ongoing development of the LEC, because much is still unknown about the key components and ideal implementation of trauma-informed medical education.
 There is no accepted definition of a trauma-informed physician, nor a blueprint for how to become one.
 We believe that a trauma-informed physician is one who embodies more than knowledge about trauma, its related health effects, and the principles of trauma-informed care.
 A trauma-informed physician is one who also possesses a deep sense of self-and other-awareness, has compassion for how life experiences may shape a person, and can create a feeling of safety in themselves, their staff, their patients, and their patients’ families.
 The LEC aims to cultivate these capacities in students throughout medical school.

 In the LEC, we pay great attention to the content learned and we are also very committed to the process behind how the content is learned.
-We intentionally develop a learning climate in the LEC that is safe, caring, and compassionate by using a longitudinal, relational process that reflects trauma-informed principles.
+We intentionally develop a learning climate in the LEC that is safe, caring, and compassionate by using a longitudinal, relational process that reflects trauma-informed principles(link is external and opens in a new window).
 This process parallels the care that we hope students will ultimately bring to members of their healthcare community, both colleagues and patients alike.
 To this end, LEC is led by three faculty who work with students over four years in a mentoring and supportive role.
 Importantly, they do not take part in any student evaluation.

 The LEC faculty lead didactic seminars and work with students in group and individual reflection sessions titrated across the first 30 months of medical school.
 The seminars include brief preparatory materials (e.g. articles, videos) and are highly interactive and engaging sessions.
 Reflection sessions provide students with an opportunity to process their experiences in the learning and clinical environments and to apply principles of trauma-informed care.
 These sessions aim to buffer students against the cumulative stresses of medical school, build students’ capacities for self-and other-awareness and compassion, and identify ways to flourish despite the adversity of medical training.
 See below for more detail on the content and process of this curriculum during medical school.